mtorpey/journey/final.md

 _(Print on A5 and include next to original rulebook)_

 Some of the original rules of _Journey Through Europe_ are a little unclear.
 We've made some of the ambiguities clear, so that in the Legacy version you always know exactly what you're supposed to be doing.
 If anything is unclear, check below:
-- A "route" will be defined as a single line linking 2 cities on the board (not passing through any others).
+- A "route" will be defined as a line linking 2 cities on the board (not passing through any others).
+Some are road routes, some are sea routes.
 - You can stop moving before moving the full number you rolled, or even make no move at all.
 - Your destination cards are public and should be clearly displayed.
 - You shouldn't look at the instructions on your destination cards until you reach the destination.